 Name: Phone Number:

 Mailing Address:

 Email: Exam Language:

-🗆 English 🗆 French
+☐ English ☐ French

 Name of provincial regulatory body: Exam Date:

-Describe why this disability/condition prevents you fron method and/or environment. n writing the exam in the usual
+Describe why this disability/condition prevents you from writing the exam in the usual method and/or environment. $^{\mathrm{1}}$

-Provide a description of past testing accommodations granted, if any, including those provided throughout your education program.
-If previous accommodations were granted during your education program, arrange for documentation to be sent directly from the program to the regulatory body.
+Provide a description of past testing accommodations granted, if any, including those provide throughout your education program.
+If previous accommodations were granted during yo education program, arrange for documentation to be sent directly from the program to the regulatory body.

+Candidate Signature:

+Date:

+DECLARATION:

+I certify that the above information is complete a understand that any intentional misrepresenta disqualification. •

+Candidate Signature: Date: